High Court to hear media company appeal

-This morning, the bench granted Nationwide News, Fairfax and Australian News Channel the opportunity to have their arguments heard in the High Court after the NSW Court of Appeal held in Voller’s favour.
+This morning, the bench granted Nationwide News, Fairfax and Australian News Channel the opportunity to make their arguments in the High Court after the NSW Court of Appeal held in Voller’s favour.

 The matter is yet to be listed for a hearing.

-Those comments, Mr Voller argues, carry an array of imputations including that he had attacked a Salvation Army officer and left him blind in one eye.
-This imputation has transcended into a far-reaching rumour which has ultimately affected Mr Voller’s reputation.
+Those comments, Mr Voller argues, carry an array of imputations including that he attacked a Salvation Army officer and left him blind in one eye.
+This imputation transcended into a far-reaching rumour which ultimately affected Mr Voller’s reputation.

-The media companies have denied they are responsible for the publication of those comments.
+The media companies denied they are responsible for the publication of those comments.

-In the Supreme Court of NSW in 2019, Barrister Tom Molomby SC stated that the media organisations had no systemic policy in place to monitor Facebook comments and they must have known the defamatory comments were extremely likely given the topic of the post.
+In the Supreme Court of NSW in 2019, Barrister Tom Molomby SC stated that the media organisations had no systemic policy in place to monitor Facebook comments.
+Therefore, they must have known the defamatory comments were extremely likely given the topic of the post.